srinidhiPY/ICCV-CDPATH2021-ID-8/README.md

 ### 1. Self-supervised pretraining
 In this work, we build our approach on our previous work ["Self-Supervised driven Consistency Training for Annotation Efficient Histopathology Image Analysis](https://arxiv.org/abs/2102.03897).
 Please, refer to our previous [repository](https://github.com/srinidhiPY/SSL_CR_Histo) for pretraining details on whole-slide-images.
 We have included the pretrained model (cam_SSL_pretrained_model.pt) for Camelyon16, found in the "models" folder.

 ### 2, 3.
-Fine-tuing of pretrained models on the target task using hardness-aware dynamic curriculum training
+Fine-tuing of pretrained models on the target task using hardness-aware dynamic curriculum learning
-1. Download the desired pretrained model from the models folder.
+1. Download the self-supervised pretrained model from the models folder.
 2. Download the desired dataset; you can simply add any other dataset that you wish.
 3. For slide-level classification tasks, run the following command by the desired parameters.
 The arguments can be set in the corresponding files.
 ```python